-Geocaching is an outdoor treasure hunting game using a GPS application found on cellular phones.
-Participants navigate to a specific set of GPS coordinates and then attempt to find the geocache (container) hidden at that location.
+Geocaching is an outdoor treasure hunting game using a GPS application found on smartphones.
+Participants navigate to a specific set of GPS coordinates and then attempt to find the geocaches (containers) hidden at that location.

 How does it work?

-– Get ready and go to the place indicated in the logs to find geocaches.
-You can live the adventure alone or with your friends and family throughout the year.
+– Get ready and go to the place indicated on your map to find geocaches.
+Start the quest alone or with your loved ones.
+This activity is available all year long.

 Listing of the geocaches in Maillardville